TDS AND pH FACT SHEET

 What are the guidelines for pH?

 Like TDS, pH is given an aesthetic objective in Canada.
-The Canadian Guidelines for Drinking Water Quality suggest that the pH of drinking water should be between 6.5 and 8.5.
-The Saskatchewan guidelines recommend that the pH of drinking water be between 6.5 and 9.0.
+The Canadian Guidelines for Drinking Water Quality suggest that the pH of drinking water should be between 7.0 and 10.5.
+The Saskatchewan Drinking Water Standards and Objectives recommend that the pH of drinking water be between 6.5 and 9.0.

 In the United States, pH is, like TDS, a secondary standard; the Secondary Maximum Contaminant Level for pH is between 6.5 and 8.5.
 According to the EPA, the noticeable effects of a pH that is less than 6.5 include a bitter, metallic taste and corrosion.
 The noticeable effects of a pH above 8.5 include a slippery feeling, soda-like taste and deposits.